Tanishqdubey2005/Delta-Demo/README.md

 # Delta-Demo
-This is a demo for GIT &amp; GIT-HUB class
+This is a demo for GIT &amp; GIT-HUB class and is made by Tanishq Dubey.